Kaçkar Mountains: Trekking

 Kaçkar Mountains are one of the best trekking sites in Turkey.
 Kaçkars have two ideal trekking routes.
 The first is from the Black Sea side; the path is clear and it is easy to trek, while the Çoruh side is more difficult and hazardous.

-Kaçkar Mountains are cold and have glaciers, hence ice axes and crampons are required.
+Kaçkar Mountains are among the most glaciated in Turkey hence ice axes and crampons are required.
 The best time for trekking is between June and September.